TeddyTZX/beta-kernel-sb3/README.md

-this repositary is to put versions of my beta kernel project, on scratch.
+this repository  is to put versions of my beta kernel project, from scratch.